dmbarbour/wikilon/docs/AwelonLang.md

         X; Y; Z == X [Y;Z] cseq == X [Y [Z] cseq] cseq

 This projection flattens nesting, enabling direct expression of program logic.
 The command sequence combinator `cseq` binds our continuation `[Y;Z]` to the result of computing `X`.
 To complete our monad, we must define a pure `return` such that `return [Y] cseq` locally rewrites to `Y`.
 To fit with Awelon's tacit stack programming style, we return the data stack rather than an explicit value.
-This projection conveniently layers with local variables such that `Z` has access to variables defined at `X` or `Y`.
+This projection conveniently layers with *Named Local Variables* such that `Z` can access variables defined at `X` or `Y`.
+Hence, we get conventional variable scoping with no extra effort.

 Of course, this projection conveniently supports only one monad.
-I propose a variant of the *operational monad*, which is adaptable and extensible through the operation type.
+I propose a variant of the *operational monad*, which is adaptable and extensible through the operation type, and supports local definition of effect handlers.
 See also [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov.
 With the operational monad, one monad is sufficient for all monadic programming use cases.

 In Awelon, we can model the operational monad by defining `yield` as our only alternative to `return`.
 Before we yield, we can place a request continuation on the data stack where our caller knows to find it.
 This provides an opportunity for intervention or interaction between computations.
 Modulo type safety, an implementation of this idea is quite simple: